MicrosoftDocs/power-pages-docs/power-pages-docs/admin/website-consumption-reports.md

 # Website capacity consumption reports

-Power Pages is licensed by using **authenticated user capacity** and **anonymous user monthly capacity** capacity add-ons for external users.
+Power Pages is licensed by using **authenticated user monthly capacity** and **anonymous user monthly capacity** add-ons for external users.
 This capacity must be allocated to a Microsoft Power Platform environment by an administrator.
 More information: [Licensing FAQ](/power-platform/admin/powerapps-flow-licensing-faq?branch=main#power-pages)

 Administrators can download **Power Pages authenticated** and **Power Pages anonymous** view reports (as well as legacy **Portal logins** and **Portal page views** reports) from the [Power Platform admin center](https://admin.powerplatform.com).
 These reports show the number of authenticated sign-ins and anonymous user site accesses for Power Pages websites across all environments for a tenant.